DJR2904/DJR2904/README.md

 - 👋 Hi, I’m @DJR2904
-- 👀 I’m interested in finding more efficient ways to program.
+- 👀 I’m interested in gaining more skills in multiple programming languages.
-- 🌱 I’m currently learning Jave and C++
+- 🌱 I’m currently learning Jave and C
 - 💞️ I’m looking to collaborate on gaming, finance, or educational apps as well as improving the user experience.
 - 📫 How to reach me ...